ibm-cloud-docs/key-protect/cli-reference.md

 # capture the KP root key id
 $ MY_COS_KEY_ID=2cbea94c-6070-4a24-b0f8-7a56e4d7cb6f

-# create a COS bucket and set KP encryption - must be done in the console user
+# create a COS bucket and set KP encryption
+#   must be done in the console user interface (UI) because
-# interface (UI) because there is no API or CLI support at this time
+#   there is no API or CLI support at this time
-# Go to...
+# 1 - In the UI, go to...
 Resource list -> Storage -> my-cos-1
-# Create bucket -> custom bucket
+# 2 - Create bucket -> custom bucket
-# Properties of a custom bucket
+# 3 - Properties of a custom bucket
+#   a - bucket name: my-cos-kms-bucket
-#   bucket name: my-cos-kms-bucket; location: us-south (same region as KP)
+#   b - location: us-south (same region as KP)
+#   c - checkbox: Key Protect
+#   d - instance: my-kms-1
-#   checkbox: Key Protect; instance: my-kms-1; key name: my-cos-key
+#   e - key name: my-cos-key
-#   button: Create bucket
+#   f - button: Create bucket

 # capture the name of the COS bucket that was created
 $ COS_BUCKET=my-cos-kms-bucket